 Tiny Miss Dott and Her Dotty Umbrella, written by Michelle Osment and illustrated by Sarah N. Anderson, was a 2010 Storylines Notable Book, and it was also a finalist for the LIANZA Russell Clark Award 2010.

 Anderson says that what she enjoys most about illustrating is the 'feeling of creating something that didn’t exist before – bringing imaginary characters and places to life'.

 She has also illustrated Hester's Blister, written by Chris Gurney (Scholastic 2010), A Crack in the Sky, written by Kyle Mewburn (Scholastic 2010), and Little Red and the Cunning Kuri, written by Chris Gurney as part of the Kiwi Corkers series (Scholastic 2010).

-Sarah Nelisiwe Anderson lives in Auckland.
+Sarah Nelisiwe Anderson lives in Thames.